ogarcia/trellowarrior/README.md

 If you modify *Card URL* or *Card Description* in Trello, the old annotation will be deleted and replaced by a new one.

+If you want to delete a *due date* you must do it in both Taskwarrior and Trello.

 For now, only syncs *Title/Description*, *Due dates*, *Labels*, *Card URL*, *Card Description* and *Status*.